Adam Warlock Home Rules

 Implementing house rules was tricky, because there's really not enough room on Adam's hero card to write anything.
 Adding the rules to cards which get shuffled into your deck is sketchy: you might not get them when you need them.
 We're back to Adam's original problem --he needs certain cards, but he ends up discarding them, and can't get them back.
 Instead, I added two rules on two cards in order to give him a better chance to start controlling his discard pile.

 Home brew ethical note: I've taken care to make the smallest changes I can while fixing the FUN aspect of each deck.
 Adam is hopefully more playable and fun now.
-I added shuffle rules on hero side to control the discard, and "place on top of your deck" to Alter Ego, because I didn't want to eclipse the power of Quantum Magic, while still gaining more control over the discard pile.
+I added shuffle rules to help with unfortunate discards, and "place on top of your deck" to Alter Ego, because I didn't want to eclipse the power of Quantum Magic, while still gaining more control over the discard pile.
 The goal was to have Adam's discard abilities (worst case) create a minor setback, rather than a major handicap.
-For She Hulk and other decks, I've added the smallest changes I could think of to make the cards more playable and fun --without overpowering their decks.
 Home Rules are optional, but hopefully these help --especially when your friends choose one of these decks to play on game night.

 WHY?